Welcome to WSFS

 - About WSFS describes the organization

-- Membership tells you how to join
+- Membership tells you how to join the Society

 - Publications describes our journal, Western Folklore, and how to submit articles and reviews for publication